-That’s not to say that writing in the style of other craftsmen before you is a negative thing; in fact, it’s how we learn to master the storytelling craft of our own.
+That’s not to say that writing literature in the style of other craftsmen before you is a negative thing; in fact, it’s how we learn to master the storytelling craft of our own.
 This is how we try things and find them delightful, or we try things and find that, for some reason or another, they don’t quite settle into our bones the way we’d like them too.
 Those pieces get discarded, and we continue to grow.

 Every time you write something, you’re essentially working in the dark to smooth down the rough gem that will become your storytelling voice.
 Little by little it takes shape, and one day you read over something you’ve written and are surprised by the thought, “Hey!
 That sounds like me.”